accordproject/techdocs/docs/accordproject-faq.md

 ### How is an Accord Project "Smart Contract" different from "Smart Contracts" on the blockchain?

-Accord Project Smart legal contracts should not be confused with so-called blockchain “smart contracts”, which are scripts that operate within a blockchain system.
+Accord Project Smart legal contracts should not be confused with so-called blockchain “smart contracts”, which are scripts that necesarily operate on a blockchain.
 On the blockchain a smart contract is often written in a specific language like solidity that executes and operates on the blockchain.
 It lives in a closed world.
 An Accord Project Smart Contract contains text based template that integrates with a data model and the Ergo language.
 The three components are integrated into a whole.
 Using Ergo an Accord Project Smart contract can communicate with other systems, it can send and receive data, it can perform calculations and it can interact with a blockchain.

 ### What benefits do Smart Legal Contracts provide?

 Contractual agreements sit at the heart of any organization, governing relationships with employees, shareholders, customers, suppliers, financiers, and more.
-Yet contracts today are not capable of being managed as the valuable assets they are.
-Currently, a contract exists as a static text documents stored in cloud storage services, dated contract management systems, or even email inboxes.
+Yet contracts today are not capable of being efficiently managed as the valuable assets they are.
+Currently contracts exist as static text documents stored in cloud storage services, dated contract management systems, or even email inboxes.
 Often these documents are Word files or PDFs that can only be interpreted by humans.
 A smart legal contract, by contrast, can be interpreted by machines.

 Smart Legal Contracts can be easily searched, analyzed, queried, and understood.
 By associating a data model to a contract, it is possible to extract a host of valuable data about a contract or draft a series of contracts from existing data points (i.e., variables and their values).